karolholda/Power-BI-for-Data-Analysis/Pizzeria Inventory and Management Project/README.md

 ## ⚙️ Data Preparation

 ### Source:
-- The dataset includes details of car sales transactions, extracted from a fictional database.
+- The dataset includes details of pizza sales transactions, extracted from a fictional database.

 ### Data Cleaning:
 - Addressed null values and duplicates.